 When you are going to use the data as reference station you will need accurate coordinates for the station marker, at the epoch of measurement, and in a well defined reference frame.
-The coordinates given in the RINEX headers are only approximate coordinates and should not be used, except for selection and plotting purposes.
+The coordinates given in the RINEX headers are, according to the RINEX standard, only approximate coordinates.
+For the RINEX files on this website we try to provide the official values in the RINEX header, but accuracy and backward compability is not guarantied (new coordinate realizations are not propagated backwards into older RINEX files).
+As a general statement, approximate coordinate values from the RINEX headers should not be used, except for selection and plotting purposes.

 When it comes to coordinates there is not a single solution.
 First, you have to decide for which reference system and reference frame you want to have coordinates for.
 There are broadly two options: a global or a regional reference frame.

 The International Terrestrial Reference System (ITRS) provides a global reference frame (ITRF).
 Station coordinates in the International Terrestrial Reference Frame (ITRF) at the epoch of measurement can be computed as follows